matryx/nanome-docs/docs/plugins/docking.md

 - Smina
 - Autodock 4

-- Rhodium
+## Instructions

 To use the plugin, select a receptor to bind to.

 Then, select one or more ligands to bind.

-Finally, if your chosen docking software supports it, select the site at which to dock the ligands.
+Finally, select the site at which to dock the ligands.
+For most cases, the ligand is used as the site, and it is placed in the approximate pocket of the receptor.

 You will receive notifications when docking has finished.